ZIP Code 36572 in Satsuma, AL

 Schools in ZIP Code 36572

 ZIP Code 36572 is in the Satsuma City School District, which serves grades Pre-Kindergarten thru 12th.
-There are 2 public schools and 1 private school(s) in this ZIP Code.
+There are 2 public school(s) in this ZIP Code, and we have located 3 private school(s).
 It also has 6 colleges, universities or post secondary education institutions nearby which would be a short commute to.

 Satsuma High School 1 Gator Circle